 Important Teaching Tips

 You need to use full-fat coconut milk.
 A lite coconut milk won’t work as there’s too much liquid.
-Basically, you want one that when placed in the fridge overnight, has a thick, cream and is not liquid (Aka coconut cream).
+Basically, you want one that when placed in the fridge overnight, has a thick, creamy texture and is not liquid.

-The ganache does firm up and becomes much more fudge-like in the fridge.
-If you have layer spread onto a cake it will harden more like a glaze.
+To store it, pour it into a shallow dish and place it in the fridge, it will stay fresh for 7-10 days.
+This dairy-free chocolate sauce does firm up and becomes much more fudge-like once chilled.
+If you have a layer spread onto a cake, it will harden more like a glaze.

-The best part about something like this is you can use it for anything.
-Some of our favorites are:
+The best part about an easy chocolate glaze is you can use it for anything, I use it most for topping a chocolate protein bar recipe without peanut butter or this nut-free protein bar recipe.
+Some of our favorites other are:

 - On or between cookies or bars